FDio/csit/docs/content/methodology/measurements/data_plane_throughput/data_plane_throughput.md

 ### Usage

-MRR tests are much faster than MLRsearch as they rely on a single trial or a small set of trials with very short duration.
+MRR tests are much faster than MLRsearch as they rely on a small set of trials with very short duration.
 It is this property that makes them suitable for continuous execution in daily performance trending jobs enabling detection of performance anomalies (regressions, progressions) resulting from data plane code changes.